KyleKlus/qr-code-generator/README.md

 -   Colorize QR codes
 -   Add a gradient to the QR code
 -   Download the QR code as an image/svg

+## Planned Features

+-  Adding a logo to the QR code
+-  Changing the border of the QR code
+-  Changing the shape of the QR code